+What is color?
 Color is the aspect of things that is caused by differing qualities of light being reflected or emitted by them.
 To see color, you have to have light.
 When light hits objects, some of the wavelengths are absorbed and some are reflected, depending on the materials in the object.
-The reflected wavelengths are what we … Continue reading Science And Psychology Of Color
+The reflected wavelengths … Continue reading Science And Psychology Of Color

 I was walking to the market this morning and on the way, I found 4 lemons in a square shape on the floor.
 They were crushed and I asked someone nearby about this phenomenon.
 He explained me that it was because somebody has bought a new car and he placed the lemons under the tire. … Continue reading Superstition Or Belief?

 Since childhood, I hated and feared police.
-The reason was unknown; maybe upbringing, maybe wrong values, maybe false information, maybe Chinese whispers, maybe family experiences but one reason that I found out—in my mid 30s—was that there was a complete lack of connect with them.
-Hence, the hatred cum and fear only grew in leaps … Continue reading From Hatred To Love
+The reason was unknown; maybe upbringing, maybe wrong values, maybe false information, maybe Chinese whispers, maybe family experiences but one reason that I found out—in my mid-30s—was that there was a complete lack of connecting with them.
+Hence, the hatred and fear only grew in leaps and bound. … Continue reading From Hatred To Love

 The moment man became religious should have been the end of all conflict, but unfortunately, everywhere in the world, religion has become the main source of conflict.
 This has taken the maximum number of lives and caused the maximum amount of pain on the planet for thousands of years.
-This is only because people believe … Continue reading A Different Perceptive On Religion, Dharma and Madhab
+This is only because people believe … Continue reading Flip Side Of Religion, Dharma Or Madhab

 Since childhood, I have been hearing keywords like terrorism and terrorist but there has been no comprehensive definition to describe its characteristics.
 Parents were a victim of the 1947 India-Pakistan partition and had their definition of the subject.
-My grandfather was involved in World War II while serving in the Indian Army, he had his own … Continue reading Terrorism—My Side Of Story
+My grandfather was involved in World War II while serving in the Indian Army, he had his own … Continue reading Terrorism: A Different Perspective

 I had always been complaining and blaming that the almighty never listens to me.
 To my surprise, for the first time, I had a striking conversation.
 I kept searching for you but couldn’t find you.
 You cheated me.
 You kept searching for me only in temple, mosque, church etc. while I was always beside you. … Continue reading In Conversation With—God